 A taxi from Santa Monica to Disneyland will probably cost between $113 and $140 dollars, depending on traffic.
 Taxi rates from Orange County to Santa Monica are slightly higher...or less since you'll probably be returning during off-peak hours, which would be faster, even though the miles are the same.

 If you have three to four people traveling, a taxi may be a good option.
 If you have more than four, you can ask the taxi company if they have a vehicle that will accommodate you or take multiple taxis.

-For 2 adults and 2 kids (or 4 adults with 3 in the back), you'll probably pay $226-280 round-trip for door-to-door service from Santa Monica hotels to Disneyland, or $56.50-70 per person for 4, $113-140 each for 2 people.
+For two adults and two kids (or four adults with three in the back), you'll probably pay $226-280 round-trip for door-to-door service from Santa Monica hotels to Disneyland, or $56.50-70 per person for four, $113-140 each for two people.

 Personal Rideshare Apps

 Personal ride-share apps allow you to catch a ride in someone's private car for a much lower fee than a taxi would charge.
 Three services operating in LA are Uber/UberX, Lyft, and Sidecar.
 All three apps will allow you to see what cars are available nearby, find out how much they will charge to take you where you want to go, book the car and pay for the ride all on a smartphone app.
 No cash changes hands.

 Disneyland Transportation Car Hire

 If you want a little luxury, or have more people than will fit in your average taxi, you might consider multiple taxis or a hiring a private car.
 Vehicles range from four to 35 passengers, from limos to SUVs and vans.